-In FY2024, the AC met with the External Auditors and the Internal Auditors twice, to review the Group's accounting, auditing and financial reporting and internal control matters, so as to ensure that an effective system of control is maintained in the Group.
+In FY2025, the AC met with the External Auditors and the Internal Auditors twice, to review the Group's accounting, auditing and financial reporting and internal control matters, so as to ensure that an effective system of control is maintained in the Group.
 The AC has also met with External Auditors and Internal Auditors without the presence of Management.

-Aggregate audit service fees paid to the Company's External Auditors, PwC Singapore and member firms of PricewaterhouseCoopers ("PwC") for FY2024 amounted to HK\$2.6 million for the Group.
-During the year, the Company had engaged a member firm of PwC to provide non-audit services amounting to HK\$0.8 million, relating to Artificial Intelligence Data Center research and business proposal review.
+Aggregate audit service fees paid to the Company's External Auditors, PwC Singapore and member firms of PricewaterhouseCoopers ("PwC") for FY2025 amounted to Hong Kong Dollars ("HK\$") 2.9M for the Group.
+The Group did not engage PwC to provide non-audit services in FY2025.

-In FY2024, PwC Singapore was the sole auditor of the Company, whilst its principal subsidiaries were audited by member firms of PwC.
+In FY2025, PwC Singapore was the sole auditor of the Company, whilst its principal subsidiaries were audited by member firms of PwC.
 The Company has complied with Rule 712 and Rule 715 of the Listing Manual of the SGX-ST in relation to the appointment of audit firms.